 This experiment will demonstrate the photoelectric effect using a charged zinc metal subject to either a regular lamp light, or ultraviolet (UV) light with higher frequency and photon energy.
 The zinc plate will be connected to an electroscope, an instrument that can read the presence and relative amount of charges.
 The experiment will demonstrate that the UV light, but not the regular lamp, can discharge the negatively charged zinc by ejecting its excess electrons.
 Neither light source, however, can discharge positively charged zinc, consistent with the fact that electrons that are emitted in photoelectric effect.

-Principles
+Introduction:

 A metal contains many mobile electrons.
 It is relatively easy to excite these electrons, and if they are excited with enough energy, they can leave the metal.
 When such an excitation is made with light, the ejected electrons are known as photoelectrons and this effect is known as the photoelectric effect.
 It has been observed that in order for this to happen, the frequency (f) of the light must exceed some minimal threshold (f0), or equivalently, the light wavelength (λ), which is related to the frequency f by: